-Keller provided slurry material 24 hours, 7 days a week using an automated grout plant to complete the project.
+Keller continuously provided slurry material 24 hours per day, 7 days a week using an automated grout plant to complete the project.

 Ontario Power Generation Inc. and its partner, Coral Rapids Power LP, proposed to develop approximately 25 megawatts of renewable hydroelectric power through the construction of a new generating station on New Post Creek near its outlet to the Abitibi River.
 The station required the partial deviation of the existing New Post Creek and the creation of a reservoir.

 Keller needed to supply cement-bentonite slurry at 12m3/hr continuously to avoid cold joints in the cut-off wall and to ensure the mixed slurry met the design specification of a permeability less than 1x10-6cm/s.
 A schedule allowing uninterrupted flow of slurry and proper maintenance to the equipment needed to be put in place.

 A dam of approximately 565 m long was required to support the east and west shore of the reservoir.
 The core of the dam was built of a cement bentonite cut-off-wall.
 The main contractor, Kiewit, was responsible for excavating the trench and placing the slurry.
 Detailed schedules were created for the cleaning and maintenance of the batch plant and pumps.
 Keller carried out specific gravity and viscosity checks every 30 minutes and cast 5 no. cylinder samples daily for strength and permeability tests.